24 August 2016

 So, take your business goals, your stats, your expert views and sketch out what’s most important to all 3 areas: your business, your users and your experts.
 Work out how you are going to give your audience what they need without swamping it with what your organisation wants to say (using user needs and content design).

-Then you write to user stories or job stories and away you go.
+Then you write the user stories or job stories and away you go.
 I gave a talk about ‘writing user stories’ at Agile Conf earlier this year if you want to see a bit more detail on writing stories.

 You can sign up to our email newsletter to get regular updates from Content Design London.